cda-tum/mqt-qmap/README.md

 ### Library Organisation

-Internally the JKQ QMAP library works in the following way
+Internally the MQT QMAP library works in the following way

 - Import input file into a `qc::QuantumComputation` object
     ```c++